JetBrains/intellij-sdk-docs/topics/reference_guide/new_project_wizard.md

 {style=warning}

 It is often required to populate a created project with initial assets like:
-- directory structure, for example, `src/main/java`, `src/main/resources`, `src/test/java`, `src/test/resources` in a Gradle Java project
+- directory structure, for example, <path>src/main/java</path>, <path>src/main/resources</path>, <path>src/test/java</path>, <path>src/test/resources</path> in a Gradle Java project
-- a build-tool-specific `.gitignore` file ignoring build and other directories and files
+- a build-tool-specific <path>.gitignore</path> file ignoring build and other directories and files
 - sample code

 This can be achieved by creating a step extending [`AssetsNewProjectWizardStep`](%gh-ic%/java/idea-ui/src/com/intellij/ide/projectWizard/generators/AssetsNewProjectWizardStep.kt).
-It allows for adding directories, static assets, assets generated from Freemarker templates, and granting them proper file permissions.
+It allows for adding directories, static assets, assets generated from [Freemarker templates](https://freemarker.apache.org/docs/dgui_quickstart_template.html), and granting them proper file permissions.

 See example implementations in the [`intellij-community`](https://github.com/JetBrains/intellij-community) repository.